CareSanctum/cs-webapp-v1/src/assets/consent.md

 * If consent is **not provided** (see below), and no NOK is reachable, **Care Sanctum and the Society will not initiate rescue** and the society will decide what needs to be done in that case. .

 ---

-### **📝 FINAL ACKNOWLEDGMENT**

-Please choose one of the following:

-**⬜ I GIVE CONSENT**
- I, the undersigned resident, have read and understood the above, and I give my informed consent for participation in the Care Sanctum Hybrid Responder Model.

-**⬜I consent to all terms outlined above, excluding the break-in protocol**

-⚠️ *Note: If you do not provide consent, Care Sanctum and the Society will not intervene in SOS emergencies without NOK confirmation.
-In such events, a police report will be filed, and all further action will be under law enforcement.*

-✅ **\[I Give Consent\]** → Form submitted.

-❌ **\[I consent to all terms outlined above, excluding the break-in protocol**
-**\]**